Consider the following statement: Having access to a diverse range of perspectives and skill sets gives my company a competitive advantage.

 Why Is Workplace Diversity Important?

 There are so many studies on the positive impact of workplace diversity that entire books have been written on the topic.
-We even included a growing emphasis on diversity recruitment as one of our top five recruiting trends to watch for in 2019.
+We even included a growing emphasis on diversity recruitment as one of our top recruiting trends to watch for.
 Here are just a few of the highlights of having a more diverse workforce.

 Diversity drives innovation